 Pumpkin seeds are the edible olive-green seeds produced by pumpkins, a type of squash cultivar.
-Also known by their Spanish name "pepitas", the pumpkin and its seeds have been utilized for centuries by cultures of North and South America, as a dietary food source and for their medicinal attributes.
+Also known by their Spanish name "pepitas", the pumpkin and its seeds have been utilized for centuries by cultures of North and South America as a dietary food source and for their medicinal attributes.

-The pumpkin is believed to be one oldest domesticated squash species which occurred about 10,000 years ago in Oaxaca, Mexico.
+The pumpkin is believed to be one of the oldest domesticated squash species which occurred about 10,000 years ago in Oaxaca, Mexico.
 Evidence suggests that squashes like pumpkin were cultivated even before the two sister crops, maize and beans.

 Different pumpkin varieties have seeds of varying sizes and textures.
 Most however have a similar subtly sweet nutty flavor.

-As far as the list of nut and seeds goes, pumpkin seeds are not considered a high risk food allergen.
+As far as the list of nut and seeds goes, pumpkin seeds are not considered a high-risk food allergen.
 They are also slightly less acidic than other types.
 Included along with sunflower seed and flax, they are likewise an approved plant-based protein and fat staple when restoring healthy gut bacteria.

 The main variety of pumpkin most frequently grown for its seeds is the Cucurbita pepo species, yielding types of winter squash as well as summer squash subspecies.
 Cucurbita pepo comes from the genus Cucurbita or gourd family, which also includes the major squash plant species like Cucurbita maxima and Cucurbita moschata.